API Reference

 Print all current global options to the console.

-global configuration state.
+configuration state.